 Kidney disease occurs when there is abnormal structure and or function of one or both kidneys.
 The main functions of the kidney are to remove toxins and waste products from the blood, maintain water and electrolyte balance, and produce a variety of hormones.
 Acute kidney disease can occur within hours or days while chronic disease is thought to be present for months to years.
 Chronic kidney disease is irreversible, progressive, and cannot be cured.
 Although this disease is not curable, some dogs and cats with chronic kidney disease can have their symptoms managed for months to years.

 Initial clinical signs of chronic kidney disease include increased drinking or thirst and increased volume of urination.
 Owners will report having to refill the water bowls more frequently, increased need for dogs to go outside, or needing to change the litter box more often.
-As the disease becomes more progressive other signs such as weight loss, poor hair coat, lack of appetite, vomiting, oral ulcerations, foul ammonia smelling breath and anemia can occur.
+As the disease becomes more progressive other signs such as weight loss, poor hair coat, lack of appetite, vomiting, oral ulcerations, malodorous breath and anemia can occur.

 Anemia occurs due to a lack of a hormone production by the kidneys called erythropoietin that is responsible for red blood cell production by the bone marrow.
 Chronic kidney disease can also lead to high blood pressure or hypertension.
 Long-term hypertension can lead to sudden blindness due to retinal damage, stroke like signs (sudden behavioral changes, stupor, dullness or coma), and cause further damage to the kidneys.